SBCURLEY/ci-assessment/README.md

 **1. .github/workflows**

-This github folder contains the Project for this module.
+This GitHub folder contains the Project for this module.
 I have defined a GitHub Actions workflow named Automate Weather Script that automates the execution of a script `weather.sh` daily at 10 AM or via manual trigger.
 It ensures the results of the script are committed and pushed back to the repository for tracking.
 It allows manual execution if immediate updates are needed outside the scheduled time.

 I will go through each line of the script
 <br><br>